 The time-limit for this call-in process is five years after completion of the relevant transaction or, if earlier, six months from when the SoS becomes aware of the transaction.
-The Act is retroactive to the extent that any transaction which has completed from the date the bill was introduced to Parliament (12 November 2020) up until the commencement date of the legislation may be called in by the SoS up to six months after the commencement date of the legislation.
+The Act is retroactive to the extent that any transaction which has completed from the date the bill was introduced to Parliament (12 November 2020) up until the commencement date of the legislation (confirmed to be the 4 January 2022) may be called in by the SoS up to six months after the commencement date of the legislation.
 The Act does not grant the SoS call-in powers for any deals which completed prior to 12 November 2020.

 The SoS may, during the assessment period in relation to a call-in notice, make an order for the purposes of preventing or reversing pre-emptive action, or mitigating its effects.

 Before the end of an assessment period, the SoS may make a final order (or must alternatively give a final notification that no further action in relation to the call-in notice will be made).
 A final order will be made when the SoS is satisfied that a trigger event (listed below) has occurred and there is a risk to national security that would arise.